 When choosing a financing partner, look for ones that are friendly towards homeowners.
 For example, some partners offer no late fees, no early repayment fees, or 0% financing over 3 months.

-How to offer financing to my customers?
+How do I offer financing to my customers?

 Here’s how to offer financing through a partner: